about NEXPLANON

 - Are allergic to anything in NEXPLANON

-Tell your healthcare provider if you have or have had any of the conditions listed above.
-Your healthcare provider can suggest a different method of birth control.
+Tell your healthcare professional if you have or have had any of the conditions listed above.
+Your healthcare professional can suggest a different method of birth control.

-In addition, talk to your healthcare provider about using NEXPLANON if you have:
+In addition, talk to your healthcare professional about using NEXPLANON if you have:

 - Diabetes